shubam341/Task_analyzer-Assignment-/README.md

-﻿# Task_analyzer-Assignment-

-Smart Task Analyzer Backend (Django + REST API + Priority Algorithm)
+Task Analyzer — Backend (Django + REST API + Priority Algorithm)

-A backend system that intelligently analyzes tasks using urgency, effort, importance & dependencies to recommend what to work on first.
+A backend system that intelligently analyzes tasks based on urgency, importance, effort & dependencies, helping users decide which tasks should be completed first.

-It focuses on priority scoring + smart task selection, matching assignment requirements.
+This backend is built as per assignment requirements, focusing on priority scoring + smart task ranking.

 🚀 Tech Stack